-This medium-purple blend of Grenache, Syrah, and Mourvèdre displays an abundant array of Kirsch, red cherries, menthol, and roast peanuts on a bed of rich, sweet fruit.
+This medium-purple blend of Grenache, Syrah, and Mourvèdre, known as GSM, displays an abundant array of Kirsch, red cherries, menthol, and roast peanuts on a bed of rich, sweet fruit.
 Deftly balanced, smooth with a hint of light texture and viscosity, thrilling harmony, and a luscious finish.

 90, Mourvèdre, Kenneth Volk, Enz Vineyard, Lime Kiln Valley, 2012, $36

 Despite the light-purple color of this Mourvèdre, the character is quite intense.
 The wine boasts distinctive aromas of mocha, chocolate, with a trace of leather, and bright flavors of ripe plum and red fruits.
 A crisp demeanor with elevated acid levels, and a lasting finish.